slinkp/inheritance_talk/slides.rst

 ----

-Backstory
+A story
 ============

 Recently I was working on some rest API endpoints for my employer.

-Needed to add an endpoint, and reuse some existing features.
+Needed to add an endpoint, and reuse some existing behavior.

+There was already an inheritance hierarchy in place.

-Solution: Factored out methods into a new shared base class (actually a mixin).
+Solution: Factored out methods into two new shared base classes (used as mixins).

-There were already other base classes, some shared and some not.
-Factored out shared features into two mixins.

 .. note::

-  Question for audience: does everybody know what a mixin is? in python?
+   should this come AFTER the shark stuff?

 ----